morris-codes/QuickQuiz/README.md

    ```bash
    cd quiz-app
    ```
-3. Open the `index.html` file in your web browser to start using the app.
+3. Open the `App.jsx` file in your web browser to start using the app.

 ## Technologies Used
-- **HTML**: Markup language used to structure the content of the app.
-- **CSS**: Styling the app to ensure it’s user-friendly and visually appealing.
-- **JavaScript**: To add interactivity and handle quiz logic.
+- React